China Biosphere Reserve Network

 China Biosphere Reserve Network (CBRN) is a network established by the Chinese National Committee for UNESCO Man and the Biosphere Programme in 1993.
-Membership in the CBRN serves as a prerequisite for joining the World Network of Biosphere Reserves.
-At present there are 141 members in the CBRN, including 28 UNESCO Biosphere Reserves.
+Membership in the CBRN serves as a prerequisite for joining the World Network of Biosphere Reserves (WNBR).
+At present there are 214 members in the CBRN, including 36 UNESCO Biosphere Reserves.

 Note: "China Biosphere Reserve" is a nominal designation granted to the member reserves.